Seabridge Gold(TSX:SEA)

 Mineral resource

 The KSM Project is one of the world's largest undeveloped gold projects as measured by reserves and resources.
 An updated Preliminary Feasibility Study (PFS) estimates proven and probable reserves total 47.3 million ounces of gold and 7.3 billion pounds of copper.
 The KSM Project has completed a joint harmonized environmental assessment review as outlined by the British Columbia Environmental Assessment Act and the Canadian Environmental Assessment Act.
 In July, 2014 the project received its Environmental Assessment Certificate from the provincial authorities.
 Final federal approval was received in December, 2014.
+Note: The KSM Mineral Reserve estimates herein were reviewed by Moose Mountain Technical Services under the supervision of Jim Gray, P.Eng., who is independent of Seabridge and a Qualified Person as defined by National Instrument 43-101, and have an effective date of May 26, 2022.

 Projects